StepheeGee/reading-notes/201/class-01.md

    - During this process, it interacts with the DOM and the Render Tree, allowing dynamic and interactive behavior.
    - JavaScript can make further requests to fetch additional resources, update the DOM, or change styles.

    The parsing process can be asynchronous, especially for JavaScript and external resources, as web pages often include various assets like images, fonts, and more.

    The parsing of HTML, CSS, and JavaScript is typically fast and parallelized in modern browsers to ensure efficient loading and rendering of web pages.

-#### How can you find images to add to a Website?
+#### **C. How can you find images to add to a Website?**

 1. To select an image, visit Google Images and find an image that you like.